 We’ve learnt a lot about suicide since Cameron died, and the statistics are frightening.
-About ¾ of suicides are male and it is the biggest cause of death in the UK for boys and men aged between 15 and 45.
+About ¾ of suicides are male and it is the biggest cause of death in the UK for boys and men under 50.
 1 in 10 young people, or about 3 in every school classroom, are experiencing mental health problems at any given time and many people suffer in silence, as our son did.
 In 2013, there were 1769 road fatalities in the UK (roughly 5 a day), but more shockingly 6233 suicides (17 a day).
 There are many thousands more suffering from depression, self-harm and eating disorders.

 Poor Mental Health can affect anyone and there is no shame in having an illness, physical or mental and seeking help for it.
 We hope that by spreading this message openly and honestly and providing support to young people through the Trust we can help many others in Cameron’s memory.
 We miss Cameron an unbelievable amount and we so wish that he had asked for help.

 We hope that we can make a difference in the numbers of young people suffering with mental health issues and improve outcomes for all sufferers.